A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Connections to the Existing Work

-To summarize the discussion above, there are various setups one may consider in interactive communication.
-Our scheme, and its corresponding lower bound, are based on the most restrictive set of assumptions: the order of speakers can be adaptive in the \textit{simulated} protocol but is predetermined in the \textit{simulating} protocol, no private or public randomness are allowed, and the entire transcript must be reconstructed by both parties.
-Thus, our capacity lower bounds remain valid for any other set of standard assumptions.
+To summarize the discussion above, there are various distinct setups and sets of assumptions one may wish to consider when studying interactive communication, which can have significant effect on the fundamental limits.
+Our definition of capacity, and its corresponding lower bound, are based on the most restrictive set of assumptions: the order of speakers in the input protocol can be adaptive, but is predetermined in the coding scheme; the coding is fixed-length and the blow-up is computed relative to the length of the input protocol; and no private or public randomness are allowed.
+Consequently, our capacity lower bounds remain valid for any other set of assumptions.

-The current paper extends the preliminary results presented in \cite{InterLowerBoundISIT} in the following aspects: i) The error detection in the scheme is structured and is not based on random hashes. ii) The rate of the resulting scheme is improved and consequently the lower bound for the ratio between the interactive capacity and Shannon's capacity is also improved. iii) The scheme described in this paper can be modified to operate on private randomness, which can be fully extracted from the channels and not on public randomness. iv) The results are generalized for BMS channels.
+Finally, we note in passing that the current study extends our preliminary results presented in \cite{InterLowerBoundISIT} in the following aspects: i) The error detection in the scheme is structured and is not based on random hashes. ii) The rate of the resulting scheme is improved and consequently the lower bound for the ratio between the essential interactive capacity and the Shannon capacity is also improved. iii) The scheme described in this paper deterministic. iv) The results are generalized from the BSC to arbitrary BMS channels.